 - Get educated.
 It is important that you get accurate information from trusted sources, as misinformation can easily spread when a community is under stress.
 The Health Center is working to provide trusted information on questions UO students may have about coronavirus and COVID-19.
 There is valuable information on how to stay healthy and what to do if you feel ill.
 Visit the UO’s main coronavirus site for information on the university's response, including academics and travel.
 The Centers for Disease Control and Prevention and Oregon Health Authority coronavirus websites both publish regular updates on the national and statewide preparation and response.

 Our Screening and Prevention Procedures

-Like the entire UO campus, the University Health Center has enacted new policies and procedures to respond to concerns about the novel coronavirus.
+Like the entire UO campus, the University Health Center has enacted new policies and procedures to respond to concerns about COVID-19.

-We have also stepped up our infection prevention program.
-In addition to our standard precautions, our greeters and staff members are wearing masks as indicated for health professionals, and we are disinfecting surfaces such as doors, elevators, chairs, and tables in the lobby, waiting room, and throughout the clinics on an increased schedule throughout the day.
+In addition to our standard infected prevention precautions, our greeters and staff members are wearing masks as indicated for health professionals, and we are disinfecting surfaces such as doors, elevators, chairs, and tables in the lobby, waiting room, and throughout the clinics on an increased schedule throughout the day.
 Exam rooms are disinfected after every patient use.
 The entire University Health Center is thoroughly cleaned each evening.